MicrosoftDocs/playfab-docs/playfab-docs/features/config/gamemanager/api-feature-settings-in-the-playfab-game-manager.md

 ## Requiring valid JSON for custom data values

-Hacked clients can cause *some serious* problems for games.
+Hacked clients can cause some *serious* problems for games.
 Rogue API callers posting badly formatted data can produce noise, bugs, and issues for developers.
-Players who have poorly formatted data will often require manual intervention to cleanup.
+Players who have poorly formatted data will often require manual intervention for clean up.

 Requiring valid JSON for custom data values will perform basic content type validation *before* data is saved to the database.
 Catching these problems early prevents these issues from lingering on, and stops hackers from interfering with normal development.

 When this flag is set, it forces clients to pass in valid JSON for each key of their custom data.
-Simple JSON validation by itself won't prevent *all* issues, but can help weed out some bad behavior.
+Simple JSON validation by itself won't prevent *all* issues - but can help weed out some bad behavior.

 Checking this option will require that each key saved across all custom data, including player, publisher, character, title, and item data must be valid JSON.

 > [!NOTE]
 > This flag can be toggled *on* or *off* at any time.
 But, it’s *not* retroactive.
 So existing values will *not* be affected. *Only newly written values will be validated.*

-If you attempt to pass invalid JSON as a value, it will reject the request with an **HTTP Status Code 400 "Bad Request"**.
+If you attempt to pass invalid JSON as a value, it will reject the request with an `HTTP Status Code 400 "Bad Request"`.

 ![Postman - Sending invalid JSON](media/tutorials/postman-sending-invalid-json.png)